-WATCH: “The Gray Man,” South Carolina Ghost Said to Warn Locals Before Hurricanes, Appears Ahead of Florence
+WATCH: “The Gray Man,” South Carolina Ghost Said to Warn Locals Before Hurricanes

 In the past 200 years, locals say the Gray Man has appeared before each of the five hurricanes to make landfall on Pawleys Island.

-If mandatory evacuation orders from the governors of both North and South Carolina haven’t inspired you to flee the wrath of Hurricane Florence, perhaps a shadowy figure plucked straight from Lowcountry lore will do the trick.
+If mandatory evacuation orders from the governors of both North and South Carolina don't inspire you to flee the wrath of a hurricane, perhaps a shadowy figure plucked straight from Lowcountry lore will do the trick.

 The legend of “the Gray Man,” a translucent cloaked figure who appears on Pawleys Island, South Carolina when a massive storm is due to hit the coast, is one most Carolinians have heard.
 Though decidedly spooky, the Gray Man is hardly a boogeyman.
 Unlike other spirits of legend, this ghost serves a wholly altruistic purpose: to save lives.
-And according to residents of Pawleys Island, Florence has stirred him from his slumber.
+And according to residents of Pawleys Island, when Hurricane Florence approcahed, it stirred him from his slumber.

 “It’s a story I heard growing up,” Rian Fontaine, a 23-year-old Pawleys Island resident, told Yahoo Lifestyle.
 “I think everyone in the low country has heard the story, especially when hurricanes or tropical storms begin to form around our area.
 It’s always something you hear people bring up.
 He’s a friendly entity. … Not that it’s a good thing to see him, but when someone does claim to see him, it gives us locals an idea of what we’re dealing with.